StaxWP/visibility-logic-elementor/readme.txt

 1. Advanced - Visibility control settings - Show for users
 2. Advanced - Visibility control settings - Hide for users

 == Changelog ==

+= 1.2.0 =
+* Fixed the edge case when you combined hidding elements for guests and user role

+= 1.1.0 =
+* Made the selectors full width since there was a bug with Select2 control

+= 1.0.4 =
+* Made changes to the hiding logic and the element is fully hidden, no extra empty wrapping divs shown

 = 1.0.3 =
 * Visibility settings added for Section